 Good oral hygiene cannot be overemphasized.
-However, the efficiency of your brushing and state of your dental health depends on the type of toothbrush you choose.
+However, the efficiency of your brushing and the state of your dental health depends on the type of toothbrush you choose.

 Today, we shall go over all you need to know about the different types of toothbrushes and shine the light on some important researches and studies that have been conducted over the years to give you a fresh perspective.

 To book a dental consultation, please use our online appointment form or contact us directly on (+356) 2125 7253 (Skyparks Business Centre, Malta International Airport), or (+356) 2155 7323 (Dingli Street, Victoria, Gozo).
 For international patients, it is recommended to request a free e-consultation where we can discuss your individual case and treatment options.